 2014 Belk Bowl Preview

 It was all about the Tar Heels in the 2013 Belk Bowl as UNC made big play after big play in their run against the Cincinnati Bearcats.
 UNC would take a 29-3 lead in the third quarter before the Bearcats would begin to show up but it turned out to be too little too late.
 North Carolina would tac on 10 more points in the remaining time to top the Bearcats 39-17.
-Check back soon for a preview of the 2013 Belk Bowl between the American Athletic Conference and the ACC.
+Check back soon for a preview of the 2014 Belk Bowl between the ACC and the SEC.

 Check out our Belk Bowl Preview History page for previews of previous Belk Bowl games.